gregorycoppola/bayes-star/README.md

 **Note** This is experimental software and for education and scientific purposes only.
 The user must accept any liability for any mistakes, damage, loss or other suffering that result from the use of this software.

-**Do not run this software if you already have a Redis database on 'localhost' because it will get cleared.**

 ## Abstract
 This **BAYES STAR** software package, I claim, unblocks **AGI**, by providing a "logical inference engine" that can do reasoning.